pfillima/fa18-516-06/paper/paper.md

 The Azure Cosmos DB offers various multimodel, highly available databases for world-wide use.
 Cosmos DB supports many NoSQL data models including document, graph, key-value, and column-family models and is built on the *atom-record-sequence* data model which supports many APIs including MongoDB, Cassandra, Gremlin, and SQL [fa18-516-06-AzureCosmosDB1].

-Cosmos DB uses *turnkey global distribution* by distributing data near to where the current users are located to enable low network latency.
-This is done through the *multi-homing APIs* where an application is aware of the location of the application user and can move data to the closest Azure region [fa18-516-06-AzureCosmosDB1].
+Cosmos DB uses *turnkey global distribution* by distributing data near to where the current users are located to enable low network latency [fa18-516-06-AzureCosmosDB1].
+This is done through the *multi-homing APIs* where an application is aware of the location of the application user and can move data to the closest Azure region.

 Cosmos DB service has high availability and throughput service level agreements, including a 99.999% availability and IO reads of less than 10 ms and IO writes of under 15 ms [fa18-516-06-AzureCosmosDB2].
 Users needing a highly available NoSQL database at a global scale, such as global web application databases, could gain from using Cosmos DB.